 Also be aware that most of the learning styles can fit into one of those three categories.
 You are essentially going to be one of these three types of learning styles paired with an interpersonal or intrapersonal preference.
 In other words, you either like working with others or you don’t.

 Have you taken the learning style quiz yet?
-If not, scroll down this page a little bit and try out the quiz now!
+If not, scroll down this page a bit and try the quiz now!